pinpox/river-pwm/README.md

 The project uses Nix flakes for reproducible builds.
 The flake provides:

-- `packages.pwm`: The pwm window manager package
+- `packages.pwm`: The pwm window manager binary
 - `packages.river`: River compositor 0.4.x (from upstream)
-- `packages.river-pwm`: Script to launch River + pwm together
-- `packages.river-pwm-nested`: Script to run in nested mode for testing
-- `apps.nested`: Run in a window (default)
-- `apps.river-pwm`: Run on bare metal
+- `packages.river-pwm`: Smart launcher script (auto-detects nested/bare-metal mode)

 Note: The flake includes River 0.4.x for convenience, but River is developed separately by the River project.